HannaBerggren/Movie-Fav/README.md

 **The project is partly based on the Code Institute Moments course material**, using some of the code provided there, with additional styling added by me.

 ## Site user goal
 Users of Movie Fav could have several goals, such as wanting to share and take part of movie posts, networking through the comments and follow content pandering to their interests.
-Users can also use Movie Fav to get inspired, get tips of what has been missed in the film and series world.
+Users can also use Movie Fav to get inspired and get tips of what has been missed in the film and series world.

 ## Site owner goal
-As a site owner the goal is to provide a stable and enjoyable user experience, that encourages user interaction.
-The website should be accessible, appealing and contain content that is well structured, intuitive and of high standard.
+As a site owner the goal is to provide a enjoyable user experience, that encourages user interaction.
+The website should be accessible and appealing and contain content that is well structured with high standard.
 Site administrator should make sure the content is monitored to meet community standard.

 # Project management